 Additionally, we have the responsibility of assuring that weddings celebrated at the cathedral adhere to liturgical standards.
 In choosing the cathedral as the place for the celebration of your wedding you also choose to abide by the policies governing the use of the facility.

-The information in this booklet is designed to help you with your wedding ceremony.
+The information in our Wedding Guidelines is designed to help you with your wedding ceremony.
 If there are any additional questions or if you would like to check available dates, please call the Parish Office or email the Cathedral Secretary.